warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

     * casts the URL of the video to the receiver
     * serves the video file when requested by the receiver

+* [_Toaster Cast_ Android app](https://apkpure.com/toaster-cast-dlna-upnp-player/com.n7mobile.simpleupnpplayer) that can be used to:
+  - discover AirPlay receivers on the same LAN
+  - discover DLNA media servers on the same LAN
+    * optionally, runs a local DLNA media server
+    * browse media on all servers
+    * casts the URL of media hosted by a DLNA server to the receiver

 - - - -

 #### Credits: